-CBSA advocates for a public policy environment that supports incentives for innovation and offers predictability on the path from research to market.
-CBSA works to ensure that any new legislative or regulatory proposals will not impede research, place undue burden on the industry, or have unintended consequences for our members.
+CBSA advocates for a public policy environment that strengthens incentives for innovation and offers predictability on the path from research to market.
+CBSA works to mitigate or defeat any new legislative or regulatory proposals that will impede research, place undue burden on the industry, or create unintended consequences for our members.

 Increase Capital and Growth

 CBSA fosters the growth of successful access to capital programs, including the Advanced Industries Accelerator Grant Program, the Advanced Industries Investment Tax Credit, and the Advanced Industries Export Program.
 CBSA advocates to bring new investments to Colorado and explore new funding models that could attract additional public and private capital.

 Promote a Favorable Tax and Regulatory Environment